Indigenous Experiences

 Sweláps Market

-Support local at Sweláps Market, the newly opened grocery store of Tḱemlúps te Secwépemc (TteS).
-Enjoy fresh, quality products while contributing to TteS's vision for sustainable employment, food security, and positive local development.
-Explore indigenous selections, supporting cultural preservation and community economic growth with each purchase.
+Support local at Sweláps Market, the newly opened grocery store of Tḱemlúps te Secwépemc.
+Enjoy fresh, quality products while contributing to their vision for sustainable employment, food security, and positive local development.
+Browse through a selection of Indigenous goods, supporting cultural preservation and community economic growth with each purchase.

 The Kamloopa Powwow

-The annual Kamloopa Powwow is the largest gatherings of Indigenous culture in Western Canada celebrating the Secwepemc people.
-The Kamloopa Powwow is held annually over the August long weekend.
-This major gathering stands for encouragement, rejuvenation, and understanding of Indigenous cultures and welcomes over 20,000 spectators throughout the weekend.
+The annual Kamloopa Powwow, held in the summer months, is one of the largest Powwows in Western Canada, celebrating Indigenous People.
+This major gathering stands for encouragement, rejuvenation, and understanding of Indigenous cultures and welcomes over 20,000 spectators and well over 600 Powwow dancers, singers, drummers, vendors throughout the weekend.

 Kekuli Cafe

-The Kekuli Cafe is locally-owned Indigenous restaurant serving up authentic Indigenous cuisine like bannock, flatbread, and more.
-The Kekuli Cafe isnow open downtown Kamloops across from the hospital.
+The Kekuli Cafe is a locally-owned Indigenous restaurant serving up authentic Indigenous cuisine like bannock, flatbread, and more.
+The Kekuli Cafe is located in downtown Kamloops across from the hospital.

 Kweseltken Farmers' and Artisan Market